-Even entry-level hardware specs are typically sufficient for common Office-type software uses (word-processing, spreadsheets and presentations).
-Better hardware only pays off for CAD- and 3D modeling as well as image- and video-editing applications.
+While entry-level hardware specs are typically sufficient for common Office-type software uses (word-processing, spreadsheets and presentations), better hardware pays off for CAD/BIM- and 3D modeling as well as image- and video-editing applications.
 Here are some tips when selecting hardware:

-- You can nowadays choose either a Mac-, Windows- or even Linux-based (e.g. Ubuntu) system.
-While some software is only available for Windows (e.g. some CAD software), you can run it on a Mac or Ubuntu using what is called a virtual machine or Bootcamp.
+- You can nowadays choose either a Mac-, Windows- or even Linux-based (e.g. Chromebook or Ubuntu) system.
+While some software is only available for Windows (e.g. some CAD/BIM software), you can run it on a Mac or Ubuntu using what is called a virtual machine or Bootcamp.
 To maximize performance, it is, however, best not to use a virtual machine.
 Therefore, our recommendation would be:

 - Since RAM and Harddisks are cheap these days, go with a system with as high specs as you can afford.
-Minimum RAM is 4 GB and HD’s should not be smaller than 500 GB.
+Minimum RAM is 4 GB and HDDs should not be smaller than 500 GB.
 Choose a solid-state disk (SSD) if you have the option/budget.

 - Choose a CPU with as many cores as you can afford.
-Dual-core is the minimum these days.
+Quad-core is the minimum these days.
 CPU speed is not as crucial but the higher the better usually.
 If you are comparing Intel CPUs, prefer i5 and i7 over i3.

-- The graphics card is only crucial for CAD and some video applications (or for gaming, of course).
+- The graphics card is mainly crucial for CAD/BIM and some video applications (or for gaming, of course).
 A good rule of thumb is that a gaming-optimized computer typically works well for CAD/BIM applications.
 Better to stay away from “embedded video” (e.g. Intel) graphics cards and look for names like NVIDIA, ATI and the like instead.
 Some software manufacturers have specific recommendations, e.g. Autodesk.

-- Umass has contracts for some discounted hardware, check here first: http://usave.umassp.edu/
+- UMass has contracts for discounted hardware, check here first (or visit the campus store): usave.umassp.edu/

-You can often get operating system software, office applications, anti-virus and more for free from the OIT website.
+You can often get operating system software, office applications, anti-virus and more for free from the IT website.
 UMass has a variety of contracts that you should check before you purchase any software.
-For what is not listed there, check the U-Store or online academic retailers like Studica.
+For what is not listed there, check the UMass Store or online academic retailers like Studica.

 Some tips to keep your computers running:

-- If you have any software- or hardware-related question, check OIT’s support site or call 545-9400 on campus.
-OIT also has software and hardware walk-in support in the Lederle LGRC Lowrise.
+- If you have any software- or hardware-related question, check IT’s support site or call 545-9400 on campus.
+IT also has software and hardware walk-in support in the Lederle LGRC Lowrise building.

-- Back up your computer and your data regularly.
+- Back up your computer and your data regularly!
 Immediately after purchasing your new computer, think about setting up a backup system.
 You will thank yourself once your data gets lost or stolen.
-Common approaches are external hard-disks or online backup services.
+Common approaches are external hard-disks or online backup services like Backblaze.

 - Get a lock!
 Buy a laptop lock so that you can easily lock your computer to a solid object if you are in a computer lab or even in your dorm room.
 Most computer thieves “swipe” computers and will be deterred by a cable lock.